al1brn/geonodes/docs/getting_started.md

 - `store_named_quaternion`  : `data_type='QUATERNION'`
 - `store_named_vector`  : `data_type='FLOAT_VECTOR'`

-Combine with `domain` prefix and `selection` as index, the code is highly simplified as shown below:
+Combined with `domain` prefix and `selection` as index, the code is highly simplified as shown below:

 ``` python
 with GeoNodes("Demo") as tree: